OJ/gobuster/README.md

 Gobuster is a tool used to brute-force:

-- URIs (directories and files) in web sites.
+- URIs (directories and files) in websites.
 - DNS subdomains (with wildcard support).
 - Virtual Host names on target web servers.
 - Open Amazon S3 buckets